GENERAL | May 6, 2021

 How Nurses Facilitate the Advance Care Planning Process

-Both the American Nursing Association and HPNA have position statements establishing that nurses should take a leading role in promoting ACP.
+Both the American Nursing Association and the Hospice and Palliative Nurses Association (HPNA) have position statements establishing that nurses should take a leading role in promoting advance care planning (ACP).
 According to HPNA, the nurse’s role in assisting patients and families with ACP is an important nursing responsibility, which can better prepare families to make decisions that honor patients’ preferences.

 Some sample questions and opening statements for initiating an ACP conversation include:

-- “I need to ask you several questions to find the best way to help you plan for future medical needs.”
+- “Can I ask you a few questions to help me help you plan for your future medical needs.”

 - “Do you have any religious, cultural or personal beliefs that might influence your preferences for life-sustaining treatments?”

 As educators & communicators

 One of the most important jobs a nurse has is providing patient education.
 Nurses are on the frontline of patient care – typically interacting more with patients than physicians.
 Because of this, nurses often serve as the primary source of information for patients and may have many opportunities to facilitate ACP discussions.